L78k3/grimmora-pages/content/Campaigns/Campaign 1/Chronicles/Entry 8.md

 Lavender states that it reminds her of the church they encountered outside [[Mightrest]].
 Temerity announces that he will attempt to dispel the magic surrounding the wall.
 He attempts to create a supplicatory artwork and hymn to the deity, trying to gain their favour.
 It takes quite a while and several attempts to create the audio/visual artwork.
 Sections of the wall light up and connect with Temerity's ephemeral patterns – snowflakes, trees, mountains, wind.

 Lavender is confused by the proceedings, while Theren is begrudgingly impressed with Temerity's success.
 Aurius stops tilting his head from side to side and stands upright.
 He heard the lady say the names of the party.
 Temerity beseeches her guidance.
 Aurius says that she simply said the word adventure.
-Lavender knows that the voice is [[Auril]] and she bows her head to the wall in veneration.
+Lavender knows that the voice is [[Auriel]] and she bows her head to the wall in veneration.
 Temerity shuffles around to do the same, almost mockingly.
 Lavender kicks him over and he gets his horns stuck in the snow, trapping Guido beneath him.
 Aurius calls out to Temerity that the lady said journey and that she sounded annoyed.
 He then tries ineffectually to help Temerity out of the snow.

 Lavender grabs Temerity by his shirt and yanks him up out of the snow.
-She requests a portion of the dragon meat and then steps up to [[content/World/Grimmora/Items/Auril's Wall|the mural wall]].
+She requests a portion of the dragon meat and then steps up to [[Auriel's Wall|the mural wall]].
 She creates a make-shift altar out of packed snow and places the steak on top.
 This shows them that the mural can be manipulated.
 She informs Temerity that she needs him to use his mage hand ability to rearrange the elements of the mural.
 He agrees, but an evil glint in his eyes appears and he says that he wants to sit on her shoulders while he does it.
 She sighs, hoists him up in one heft and places him on her shoulders.
 Temerity uses his mage hand ability to move the pieces into an order: trees, snowflake, mountains, wind.

 The wall begins to shake and the ground rumbles around them as if there were an avalanche rolling towards them.
 Korako jumps up onto Temerity and Aurius runs around in circles.
 The wall slides down into the ground to reveal a passageway.
 A strong gust of wind emanates from within and knocks Temerity off Lavender's shoulders to land headfirst in the snow again.
 Aurius thinks it's a game and dives headfirst into the snow too.